Sink Your Teeth into Shark Week

 Shark teeth fix themselves.

-The tooth is the only part in the human body that can’t repair itself.
+The tooth is the only part of the human body that can’t repair itself.
 With the exception of our baby teeth, a lost permanent tooth is unable to be replaced naturally.
 Sharks are luckier than us.
 If one of their teeth falls out, another spins forward from their rows and rows of backup teeth.
 In fact, a shark may grow and use over 20,000 teeth in its lifetime!

-Sharks kill their prey, and then swallow it whole.
+Sharks kill their prey and then swallow it whole.

 While we use our teeth to bite, chew and grind food, sharks use their teeth to grab, hold and rip prey.
 Once a shark has grabbed its prey, the shark swallows its food whole.
 It may not sound polite, but for sharks, it gets the job done.